-Developed by New York barman Phil Ward a few years back while managing the bar at Death & Company (Ward is now at the agave-oriented Mayahuel), the Oaxaca Old Fashioned takes one of the central, and, if I may say, greatest drinks in mixology and gives it a south-of-the-border spin.
+Developed by New York barman Phil Ward years ago while managing the bar at Death & Company, the Oaxaca Old Fashioned takes one of the central, and, if I may say, greatest drinks in mixology and gives it a south-of-the-border spin.
 The result is a drink that is simple yet elaborate, with the sparky mellowness of reposado tequila accented by the ethereal smokiness of mezcal, with traces of spice and chocolate dancing around the edges.

 (One note on ingredients: when the New York Times first ran this recipe in 2007, they called for Angostura bitters.
 The drink is better, and properly made, with Bittermens Xocolatl Mole Bitters, which were unavailable commercially at the time the article came out, but were in use at Death & Company; Bittermens is now available in select stores and for online purchase, and while Angostura will get you there in this drink, you should really check out the mole bitters for the full experience of deliciousness.)